SBU-UNESP-2022-COCOA/cocoa_early_late_binw/README.md

 # Early+Late+BinW project chains
 Clone this repo into /Cocoa/projects.
 All of the output will be inside the binW folder.
-I recommend git pull cocoa2 and recompile camb multifluid, I just removed the verbosity from casarini, it was polluting too much the .out file

 ## Chain descriptions
 `MCMC_LONG_*.yaml` are binned W chains, with or without EDE.
 The datasets are: